Decorators

 @SwaggerSecurity(security)

-Define security requirements for your endpoint, such as API keys, OAuth2, or JWT authentication.
+Define security requirements for your endpoint, such as API keys, OAuth2, JWT, or Cookie authentication.

 Purpose: Document authentication and authorization requirements for accessing the endpoint.